 Automatically Starting Applications at Login

 ~/.xprofile file.
-Here's my sample
+Here is a sample

-xflux to dim the screen at night:
+xflux application to dim a computer's monitor at night:

 xflux -z 87107

-Remember to add a
+Remember to add an

 # gpasswd -a $USER games